-Include these Content Types Only (types) All types This parameter allows you to filter content by content type.
+Include these Content All types This parameter allows you to filter content by content type.
 The macro will display only the content of the type you specify here.
-You can specify one or more types, separated by a comma or a space.
+Types Only (types) You can specify one or more types, separated by a comma or a space.
 To exclude content of a given content type, put a minus sign (-) immediately in front of that content type.
 For example: If you specify a content type of -blogpost you will get pages and all other content except for blog posts.
-Available values: • page - Pages. • blogpost or news - Blog posts, also known as news items. • comment - Comments on pages and blog posts. • attachment - Attachments.
-Maximum Number of Results (max) Number of comitted, then a maximum of 15 results are displayed.
-The maximum value that this parameter can accept is 2 to the compared to the c theme (theme) concise Choose the appearance of this macro: concise - the default list, showing the names of pages which were updated or commented on, the users who made the page modifications and time when the modifications occurred. social - lists recent modifications in reverse chronological order, but groups them by user into short time segments.
+Available values: page - Pages. blogpost or news - Blog posts, also known as news items. comment - Comments on pages and blog posts. attachment - Attachments.
+Maximum Number of Results (max) 15 Specify the maximum number of results to be displayed.
+If this parameter is omitted, then a maximum of 15 results are displayed.
+The theoretical maximum value that this parameter can accept is 2 to the power of 31, minus 1 (or 2147483647), though this has been limited to 200 in the code, for performance reasons.
+More details are here. theme (theme) concise Choose the appearance of this macro: concise - the default list, showing the names of pages which were updated or commented on, the users who made the page modifications and time when the modifications occurred. social - lists recent modifications in reverse chronological order, but groups them by user into short time segments.
 A 'sub' list appears within each user's time segment, showing the names of pages which they updated or commented on and time when these modifications occurred. sidebar - lists recent updates in reverse chronological order, showing the names of pages which were updated or commented on and time when the page modifications occurred.
 This theme does not show authorship.
-Show User Profile Pictures (showProfilePic) false Specify showProfilePic=true to display the profile pictures of the users who updated the content.
+Show User Profile Pictures (showPro filePic) false Specify showProfilePic=true to display the profile pictures of the users who updated the content.
 Hide Title (hideHea ding) False Determines whether the macro hides or displays the text 'Recently Updated' as a title above the list of content.
 Only available in wikimarkup and storage format.
 Accepted values: • true - Title is hidden. • false - Title is shown.